 At $8.33/month on the annual plan, you break even in under two orders.
 Every order after that is free delivery on a cart that’s already 25% cheaper than retail.

 If you find yourself doing the same weekly shop most weeks, the Autopilot feature is worth looking at.
 It’s a recurring order subscription that automates your regular haul.
 Set it up once and Tre’dish handles the rest.
-For household staples that don’t change week to week, it removes one more decision from your Thursday.
+For household staples that don’t change week to week, it removes one more decision from your weekly shop.

 The Part That Doesn’t Work for Everyone